ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Using the right face recognition modes
 '''''''''''''''''''''''''''''''''''''''

 - Face recognition uses dlib.
-Note that in ``objectconfig.ini`` you have two options of face detection/recognition.
+Note that in ``objectconfig.yml`` you have two options of face detection/recognition.
 Dlib has two modes of operation (controlled by ``face_model``).
 Face recognition works in two steps:
   - A: Detect a face
   - B: Recognize a face